 How to Trade Elliott Wave for Beginners

 Before we begin our discussion on how to trade Elliott Wave, let’s learn how the Elliott Wave theory was discovered.
 You will learn why the Elliott wave strategy is so popular today.
-In the 1930, Ralph Nelson Elliott set out to learn about the stock market after experiencing losses in the 1929 stock market crash.
+In 1930, Ralph Nelson Elliott set out to learn about the stock market after experiencing losses in the 1929 stock market crash.

 Elliott’s discoveries were impressive.
 After careful study of the markets, he began to notice some repeatable patterns.